secretstartups/handbook/content/handbook/engineering/releases/patch-releases/index.md

 ### Planned patch release process

-Planned patch releases are driven by the [bug SLO](/handbook/engineering/infrastructure/engineering-productivity/issue-triage/#severity-slos) and [Security Remediation SLAs](/handbook/security/product-security/vulnerability-management/#remediation-slas), they are scheduled twice a month on the second and fourth Wednesdays, around the monthly release week.
+Planned patch releases are driven by the [bug SLO](/handbook/engineering/infrastructure/engineering-productivity/issue-triage/#severity-slos) and [Security Remediation SLAs](/handbook/security/product-security/vulnerability-management/#remediation-slas), they are scheduled twice a month on the Wednesdays before and after the monthly release week.
 These are best-effort dates and they might be subject to change.

 The patch release includes all bug and security fixes ready at the time of the patch release preparation.
 Bug fixes are